 Writing employment offer letters should be the highlight of the hiring process.
-You’ve completed the recruitment process, conducted interviews and finally found your ideal candidate.
+Not only have you’ve completed the recruitment process and conducted interviews, but you’ve finally found your ideal candidate.
 Now, you only need to let them know they’ve got the job.

 In this article, we’ll outline what you need to include in your job offer letter and share some templates to get you started.